 Then, add cheese, thinly sliced avocado and onions, a few pickled peppers.
 Then, add finely chopped lettuce.
 Place on a comal or griddle over low heat for a few minutes on each side, pressing down slightly so the torta will be quite compact.

 Cut in half (to facilitate handling and eating) and enjoy!

 02 of 10

 Peru claims ceviche as its original creation, but nowadays this raw-fish-bathed-in-lime-juice delicacy is enjoyed in distinctly Mexican versions in fishing villages and large resorts up and down both the Pacific and Gulf coasts.
 Try the standard fish ceviche, one made with another kind of seafood, such as the shrimp ceviche, or even a vegetarian variety such as the vegetarian ceviche salad.

 03 of 10

-Tostadas are the perfect make-your-own dish, so if you are having a small crowd over for the game, set up a table with the fixin’s and have each person assemble their own.
+Tostadas are the perfect make-your-own dish, so if you have a small crowd over for the game, set up a table with the fixin’s and have each person assemble their own.